Which File Transfer Protocol Should I Support

 The only real advantage I would give FTPS over SFTP would be performance.
 SFTP runs over a considerably more robust and generic protocol than FTPS, and that robustness imparts a significant performance impact.
 There is a lot more overhead involved in SFTP.
 The overhead in the SFTP protocol is because SFTP runs on top of the SSH2 protocol, and because SFTP implements its own handshaking mechanism.
 If you want the highest transfer speeds possible over a secure connection then you want FTPS.

 There are good reasons to support both FTPS and SFTP for secure file operations, and FTP for legacy devices.
-Organizations rarely have the option of supporting only one file transfer protocol, and solutions that supports all 3 are common-place today.
+Organizations rarely have the option of supporting only one file transfer protocol, and solutions that support all three are common-place today.